athulya-anil/wheredamilk/README.md

 1. YOLO class matching (fast, for common objects)
 2. OCR text fallback (for labeled products like "COCA-COLA", "JUICE")

-Navigation guidance combines **MiDaS monocular depth estimation** with horizontal position to give spoken cues like *"on your left — almost there"* or *"stop, it's right in front of you"*.
+Navigation guidance uses real-time object position in the frame to provide directional cues like *"Found apple on your right."*

 ---